LorisMarini/helloworld-cloudrun/README.md

 Note that the latency of the http endpoint it comparable to what [gcping](http://www.gcping.com/) reports from Sydney (where I am) to us-central-1 (the cloud run service).

 Interestingly a ping from terminal takes only 17 ms. This is expected, since both curl and gcping [use the http protocol](https://github.com/ImJasonH/gcping/blob/master/cmd/ping/main.go#L27), while ping uses [ICMP](https://www.cloudflare.com/learning/ddos/glossary/internet-control-message-protocol-icmp/).
 If you wan to dig a bit deeper on the differences, Peter Smith wrote a nice article in 2016 titled [how long is a curl?](https://medium.com/galvanize/how-long-is-a-curl-ec59af087ca8) that's worth reading.

+**Concurrency**

+A single container in cloud run can handle a minimum of 1 request at a time, and a maximum of 80.
+In comparison, Functions-as-a-Service (FaaS) solutions like Cloud Functions have a fixed concurrency of 1.
+Concurrency and max memory should be [tuned together](https://cloud.google.com/run/docs/tips#tuning-concurrency) to avoid out-of-memory errors.

+**Cost**

+- Container Registry (same cost as standard buckets in Google Cloud storage) cents/GB.
+- Cloud Build (2 h/day and 1 vCPU free, or 18 cents/hour/vCPU).
+- Cloud Run 50h @ 1 vCPU, 2 GiB RAM, 2m requests included in the free tier.
+Beyond that:
+  - 8.6 cents/hour/vCPU
+  - 0.9 cents/hour/GiB

+See the [pricing page](https://cloud.google.com/run/pricing#pricing_table) or use the pricing calculator to create a scenario and estimate costs.)

+**Cleaning up**

+Delete the service with:

+`gcloud run services delete [SERVICE]`